CHAPTER 9 The Patriarchal fight against the Religion of the Great Goddess

 »For the late medieval church, the Wise Women were representatives of another religion, representing another kind of knowledge that remained uncontrollable

-and therefore needed to be eradicated. « (Erika Wisselinck)
+for the church and therefore needed to be eradicated. « (Erika Wisselinck)

 The ›Hexenhammer‹ (Witch Hammer) of 1487 warns, »Nobody harms the Catholic faith more than the midwives do. –The witch-persecutions of the fifteenth to the eighteenth centuries are among the most despicable deeds ever committed in the name of Christianity.
 The number of women accused of witchcraft and murdered reached millions.
 Most of the victims who died at the stake were simple rural women who had taken over the knowledge of the Goddess and her secrets from their mothers and grandmothers. « (Gimbutas 1995, p.
 319) Among the ›witches‹ were many midwives who had at their disposal, an over millennia accumulated, knowledge about medicinal herbs, including the knowledge for contraception and abortion; a knowledge that was eradicated because it opposed the goals of the state and churches to increase their wealth through crowds.
 Heinsohn refers to the torture and murder of millions of women »as the most monstrous event of modern times before Auschwitz« and points out that the witch murders should destroy »a flower of medieval science, the physical and chemical instruments for obstetrics and primarily for the prevention of pregnancy and abortions« (Heinsohn et al., 1979, p.
 14 f). »That the scientific knowledge of wise women has been obliterated has often been described.
 It has even been realized that it disappeared with the witch massacres. « (ibid, p.
 54 f) The Christian witch hunt benefited physicians and »was based on the determination of the academic medical profession to extinguish the female competition« (Miles 1990). p.
 275).